SEED-platform/seed/README.md

 );
 ```

-#### Django CSFR token and AJAX requests
+#### Django CSRF token and AJAX requests
-For ease of making angular `$http` requests, we automatically add the CSFR token to all `$http` requests as recommended by http://django-angular.readthedocs.org/en/latest/integration.html#xmlhttprequest
+For ease of making angular `$http` requests, we automatically add the CSRF token to all `$http` requests as recommended by http://django-angular.readthedocs.org/en/latest/integration.html#xmlhttprequest

 ```
 window.BE.apps.seed.run(function ($http, $cookies) {